 It is probably statutory that every small Indiana town have an Odd Fellows hall.
 If you click this photo and see it larger in Flickr, you’ll see the telltale “I.O.O.F.”
 (International Order of Odd Fellows) plaque on the facade’s top center.
 Hard telling what this building is used for now; it’s sad to see the second-floor windows boarded up.

 While the Odd Fellows hall needed a little TLC, the rest of Monrovia’s commercial buildings looked pretty solid, and every one of them was in use.

 There isn’t much more to Monrovia – a few homes, a convenience store, and the road out of town.

-A school is the first thing you see when you enter Eminence, too.
+A school is the first thing you see when you enter Eminence, too, a little down the way on Indiana State Road 42.
 This old high school building is still in service, and appears to be well cared for.
 A more modern building sprawls behind it.
 There was no football game in Eminence; perhaps their team was in Monrovia this day.

 There’s less to Eminence than Monrovia, although Eminence boasts one of the little white churches so common on the rural landscape.
 It is said that you can’t throw a rock in a small Indiana town without hitting one of these.

 Of course, Eminence has its obligatory Odd Fellows hall.
 This one has been made into a bank and is probably the only Odd Fellows hall in Indiana with a drive-through.